6ebeng/quiz-webapp/README.md

 **Features**

-I have implemented all of the required features and a bit more.
-The app is fully functional and has full administration capabilities.
-The app uses the OpenAI API to help confused quizzers find the right answer and assists admins with generating questions.
-It is deployed on the Azure platform.
+I've implemented all the requirements above and added some extra features.
+The app is fully functional and includes complete administration capabilities.
+It also integrates the OpenAI API to assist confused quizzers in finding the right answers and to help admins generate new questions.

 Additional trivial features:
 - visitors can view quizzes and the leaderboard even if they are not registered (I didn't want to force registration)